-The 2013 award, after applicable tax withholding, was distributed in the form of 100 percent cash to all of our Named Executive Officers because they had all met their stock ownership guidelines and elected to receive their 2013 award in the form of 100 percent cash.
-Payouts for corporate officers under the Short-Term Incentive Plan have varied significantly over the last five years, as shown below:
+The 2015 award, after applicable tax withholding, was distributed in the form of 50 percent stock and 50 percent cash to Mr. Kinzley.
+Messrs.
+Emery, Evans, Helmers and Myers had met their stock ownership guidelines and elected to receive their 2015 award in the form of 100 percent cash.
+Payouts for corporate officers under the Short-Term Incentive Plan have varied over the last five years, as shown below:

 Plan Year Payout % of Target

+2015 92%

+2014 182%

 2013 160%

 2012 184%

 2011 66%

-2010 160 %

-2009 56%

-Actual awards made to each of our Named Executive Officers under the Short-Term Incentive Plans for 2013 are included in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table on page 29.
+Actual awards made to each of our Named Executive Officers under the Short-Term Incentive Plans for 2015 are included in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table on page 31.

 Long-Term Incentive.
-Long-term incentive compensation is comprised of grants made by the Committee under our 2005 Omnibus Incentive Plan ("Omnibus Incentive Plan"), which was previously approved by our shareholders.
+Long-term incentive compensation is comprised of grants made by the Committee under our 2005 Omnibus Incentive Plan for incentives granted prior to April 28, 2015, and our 2015 Omnibus Incentive Plan for incentives granted subsequent to April 28, 2015 ("Omnibus Incentive Plans").
+Both plans were previously approved by our shareholders.
 Long-term incentive compensation is intended to: